-From column (2), we see the coefficient on the interaction between the spillover variable and the dummy for when the importer is large is negative and statistically significant.
-This means that smaller importers gain more from spillovers or network effects (or large importers gain less).
-This is consistent with the idea that where the onus of matching is on the importer, fixed-costs of matching are potentially higher for small importers than larger ones, and hence it is small importers who benefit from information spillovers.
+From column (2), we see the coefficient on the interaction between the neighbor variable and the dummy for when the importer is large is negative and statistically significant.
+This means that smaller importers gain more from network effects (or large importers gain less).
+This is consistent with the idea that where the onus of matching is on the importer, fixed-costs of matching are potentially higher for small importers than larger ones, and hence it is small importers who benefit.

-In Table 7, we examine the network or spillover effect as the spillover variable takes higher values.
+In Table 7, we examine the network effect as the neighbor variable takes higher values.
 While exporter presence in the neighborhood can spur matches, the presence of too many neighborhood exporters selling to a particular U.S. importer may increase competition, cause congestion, and lower the likelihood of matching with the importer.
 In other words, we expect network effects to dissipate as the number of exporters in the city transacting with an importer increases beyond a certain threshold.
 Column (1) of Table 7 searches for evidence of such congestion effects.
-The first four rows provide coefficients for interactions of the spillover variable with dummies that indicate where the value of the variable falls in the distribution.
+The first four rows provide coefficients for interactions of the neighbor variable with dummies that indicate where the value of the variable falls in the distribution.
 The quantile dummies are created as follows.
-We disregard the cases where the spillover variable equals zero.
+We disregard the cases where the neighbor variable equals zero.
 This represents about 75 percent of the observations.
 We divide the remaining non-zero values into four quantiles.
-The omitted category includes cases where the spillover variable equals zero.34
+The omitted category includes cases where the neighbor variable equals zero.34 neighborhood exporting to a U.S. buyer increases beyond a certain value, effects weaken, as congestion potentially begins to overwhelm any positive learning effects.

-Results indicate that the magnitude of the spillover effect increases as the spillover variable takes higher values, until approximately the 87th percentile which corresponds to about 3 neighbors, after which it falls.
-Thus, we find that when the number of exporters in the neighborhood exporting to a U.S. buyer increases beyond a certain value, spillover effects weaken, as congestion potentially begins to overwhelm any positive learning effects.
+Results indicate that the magnitude of the network effect increases as the neighbor variable takes higher values, until approximately the 87th percentile which corresponds to about 3 neighbors, after which it falls.
+Thus, we find that when the number of exporters in the